anujbarve/Online-IDE/README.md

 - [x] Add Readme
 - [x] Add Contact Us form
-- [ ] Add Additional Templates w/ Examples
+- [ ] Add Auto Complete to the compiler
+- [ ] Make the website using modern frameworks like React.js
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Improve the Mobile UI
-- [ ] Multi-language Support
+- [ ] Add more moderation layers
-    - [ ] Chinese
+- [ ] Improve code execution/compiling speed
-    - [ ] Spanish
+- [ ] Host own api on aws for compiling code

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).